 LRPs are defined within DFO’s ‘Precautionary Approach to Fisheries Decision-Making’ as the stock status below which serious harm is occurring to the stock (DFO 2009).
 While LRPs are often based on metrics directly linked to productivity, such as spawning biomass or fishing mortality rates, the type of metric used to define an LRP can vary among species and data types, and may be related to other stock characteristics when appropriate.
 Since the CU is the fundamental unit of biodiversity that DFO aims to maintain under the WSP, it follows that methods for identifying LRPs should ensure that component CUs are maintained.
 Our companion paper, Holt et al., (in review) argues that the maintenance of spawning abundance above levels that would cause serious harm is the key biological requirement for Pacific Salmon LRPs.

 The goals of this working paper are to demonstrate alternative LRP estimation methods for three case study SMUs, and then evaluate candidate LRPs using a combination of sensitivity analyses and, where possible, retrospective analyses.
 A full evaluation of LRPs, for example, using closed-loop simulations, is beyond the scope of the current project and is a high priority for future research.
 The case studies considered are Interior Fraser Coho Salmon (Oncorhynchus kisutch), West Coast Vancouver Island (WCVI) Chinook Salmon (O. tshawytscha), and Inside South Coast Chum Salmon (O. keta; excluding Fraser River CUs).
-Each of these SMUs is comprised of 3-7 CUs and was selected to represent a different level of data availability ranging from data rich (Interior Fraser Coho) to data-limited (Inside South Coast Chum and West Coast Vancouver Island Chinook).
+Each of these SMUs consists of 3-7 CUs and was selected to represent a different level of data availability ranging from data rich (Interior Fraser Coho) to data-limited (Inside South Coast Chum and West Coast Vancouver Island Chinook).
 Detailed guidelines for identifying LRPs for Pacific salmon SMUs informed by these three case study applications are available in the companion working paper (Holt et al., in review).
 For each case study, the set of LRP estimation methods considered is a function of available data and previously developed assessment methods for the SMU.
 The LRPs presented in this paper are illustrative and not meant to provide formal assessments, as they may require more thorough review of data and assumptions with local analysts and partners.

 2 LRP ESTIMATION METHODS